sodexx7/MetricFlow/README.md

 This tight integration between AI strategy, metric data, and smart contract operations ensures that only valid and relevant data and actions are exposed to the user.

-2. How to achive efficiency Implementation of Complex Operations in Smart Contracts?
+**2. How to achive efficiency Implementation of Complex Operations in Smart Contracts?**

 Step 1 — Abstract Contract Design:
 Using an Abstract Contract (EIP-4337), defined the complex operation functions.